BFGriffith/BFGriffith.github.io/PAGES/about.md

     <div class="accordion_content">
       <h2
         class="accordion_header"
         title="“The Road goes ever on and on, Down from the door where it began.
 Now far ahead the Road has gone, And I must follow, if I can…”">“An Unexpected Journey”
-        <br>Into Web-Development꞉
+        <br>into Web-Development꞉
       </h2>
       <p class="accordion_body">Learn more about B.F.
-Griffith’s midlife transition into a challenging and rewarding second career as a full-stack web-developer by reading some of his occasional public <a href="{{base}}/journal/">journaling</a> or checking out his <a href="{{base}}/professional-portfolio/">portfolio of open-source projects</a>﹠<a href="https://github.com/BFGriffith?tab=repositories" target="_blank">code-repositories</a>.&#128187;</p>
+Griffith’s midlife transition into a challenging but rewarding second career as a full-stack web-developer by reading some of his occasional public <a href="{{base}}/journal/">journaling</a> or checking out his <a href="{{base}}/professional-portfolio/">portfolio of open-source projects</a>﹠<a href="https://github.com/BFGriffith?tab=repositories" target="_blank">code-repositories</a>. 💻</p>
     </div>
   </div>
   <!-- accordion-panel꞉ teaching -->